morenomancosu/fbSim/README.md

 fbSetAccount(user, user_path)
 ```

-In example code above, the function creates a folder in which profile information are inserted.
+In example code above, the function creates a folder in which the profile information is inserted.
 We highly reccomend inserting the entire path of the folder instead of just the name of the folder (e.g. for a Windows user, ```C:/Users/Username/Desktop/Chrome_profile``` is better than just ```Chrome_profile```).
 Before producing the folder, you will be asked to enter your Facebook profile's password.

 Once you created the profile folder, it will be used by all the other functions of ```fbSim```.
 The profile is permanent, and there is no need to refresh it (as in the case of old access tokens in ```RFacebook```).
 For this reason, it is reccomandable **not** to delete the folder and use it for other sessions.

 **Important**: If any function of ```fbSim``` returns the error "version requested doesnt match versions available", you might probably have issues with Chrome's version.
-If yout installed Chrome is less recent than v77.x, you can change the version by adding the ```chrome_ver = xx``` option (where xx is replaced by the frist two digits of your Chrome version). ```fbSim``` supports Chrome 73.x or more recent.
+If yout installed Chrome is less recent than v77.x, you can change the version by adding the ```chrome_ver = xx``` option (where xx is replaced by the frist two digits of your Chrome version). ```fbSim``` supports Chrome 73.x or more recent versions.

 ## Navigate Facebook public posts in a page: ```fbSimPosts```

 The function ```fbSimPosts``` allows to get navigate and get information on the posts from a given Facebook page.
 The function needs the user to insert as argument the Facebook ID of the page (this can be obtained e.g. on [https://findmyfbid.com/](https://findmyfbid.com/)) or the UID (non-numeric identifier) of the page.
 In addition, the function needs to know the path to a valid profile folder that contains user's email and password (the folder is produced with ```fbSetAccount```).
 Other additional arguments that the function requires are:

 - The number of posts to be automatically navigated (default is 25).
 - The boundaries of the ```timeout``` between a request and the other (in seconds).
-Tests on the routine have found that a timeout going from 3 to 6 seconds is sufficiently slow not to lead to issues to the Facebook platform (an high frequency of requests might lead Facebook to shut down your account because of an attempt of DDoS[^Distributed Denial of Service.]).
+Tests on the routine have found that a timeout going from 3 to 6 seconds is sufficiently slow not to lead to issues to the Facebook platform (an high frequency of requests might lead Facebook to shut down your account because of an attempt of DDoS).

 In the following example, we navigate the last 25 posts from Silvio Berlusconi's Facebook page.